This Quiz Is Designed For:

 These happen more than you’d think — and most are completely avoidable with a 20-minute conversation.

-Thinking COBRA Protects You from Penalties
+Assuming COBRA Protects You from Penalties

 Assuming Social Security Auto-Enrolls You